tripleten-com/ai-se_recipe-browser_react-router/README.md

 ## Solutions

-Solutions can be found in the `solutions-react-router` branch.
+Solutions can be found in the `solutions` branch.